 - Finally hold your big toe while crossing one leg over the other.
 Pull the toe towards you and hold for 15 seconds.
 Once again do this three times per foot.

 It is best to go easy when first stretching your foot and work your way up.
 If your foot starts hurting, stop exercising and ice and rest the foot.
 It is advised to then see a podiatrist for help.

-If you have any questions, please feel free to contact our office located in Mesa, AZ.
+If you have any questions, please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Stretching Your Feet

 A condition referred to as cracked heels is often uncomfortable and may produce severe pain.
 It is a common foot ailment that many people experience.
 Cracked heels occur when the skin on the back of the heel becomes dry, possibly be due to a lack of moisture in the skin or the amount of pressure the heels endure on a daily basis.
 This condition may be a result of poor dietary lifestyle habits, standing on your feet for most of the day, or wearing improper footwear.
 Relief options may be obtained by soaking the feet in warm water, followed by utilizing an adequate foot cream that can help to soften the skin.
 Additionally, it may be beneficial to file down the skin surrounding the cracks, which are often referred to as fissures.
 It is strongly suggested to seek the advice of a podiatrist for additional information and proper treatment options for cracked heels.

 If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
 If you have any concerns, contact one of our podiatrists from Desert Foot and Ankle, PC..
 Our doctors can provide the care you need to keep you pain-free and on your feet.